Harriet Hageman: 2022

 Besides Trump, Hageman was endorsed by many other prominent Republicans, including House Minority Leader Kevin McCarthy.
 She also received campaign support from several Trump administration staffers, including Bill Stepien, Justin R. Clark, and Tim Murtaugh.
 In January 2022, it was reported that Hageman's campaign had raised $1 million, to Cheney's $4.5 million.

 Hageman raced out to a large lead in opinion polling.
 A University of Wyoming poll taken a week before the election showed Hageman with a 29-point lead over Cheney.
 She defeated Cheney in the Republican primary in a landslide, winning 66.3% of the vote to Cheney's 28.9%.
-Hageman carried all but one county in the state, Cheney's home county of Teton County.
+Hageman carried all but two counties in the state, Cheney's home county of Teton County, and Albany County, home to the University of Wyoming.

 In the general election, Hageman faced Democratic nominee and Native American activist Lynnette Grey Bull, who was Cheney's opponent in 2020.
 Hageman was overwhelmingly favored.
-Republicans had a nearly 7-to-1 advantage in registration over Democrats, and Trump won the state in 2020 with 70% of the vote, his strongest state-level performance in the nation.
+Republicans had a nearly 7-to-1 advantage in registration over Democrats, and Trump won the state in 2020 with almost 70% of the vote, his strongest state-level performance in the nation.

-As expected, Hageman won the 2022 election handily, defeating Grey Bull, 67% to 24%.
-Upon taking office in 2023, she became the fourth consecutive Republican woman to represent Wyoming in the House.
-Barbara Cubin won the seat in 1994 and handed it to Cynthia Lummis in 2008, who handed it to Cheney in 2016.
+Hageman won the 2022 election handily, defeating Grey Bull, 67% to 24%.
+Upon taking office in 2023, she became the fourth consecutive Republican woman to represent Wyoming in the House, after Barbara Cubin, Cynthia Lummis, and Cheney.

 Tenure

 In the contested 2023 Speaker of the United States House of Representatives election, though many of Hageman's colleagues in the Freedom Caucus refused to support Kevin McCarthy, Hageman backed him on every ballot.

+Hageman in March 2025 attended a town hall meeting with hundreds in the audience in Albany County, Wyoming, where she received a negative audience response when discussing multiple issues, including the downsizing of the federal government initiated by Elon Musk's Department of Government Efficiency.
+Hageman told the audience: "It's so bizarre to me how obsessed you are with federal government … I’m sorry, your hysteria is just really over the top"; later amid the hostile response Hageman ended the event 15 minutes early.